 Antiviruses are more than protection for your PC.
 Basic plans are available, but the staple product has evolved from a utility tool into a premium security suite.
 Our first round will look at features that improve your security and experience without hoarding system resources or bogging down the user interface.

-Virtual private networks and password managers will not be among the things we consider.
+Virtual private networks and password management tools will not be among the things we consider.
 Those tools have become common additions to antivirus suites, but perform worse than our best VPN picks and password managers.
 We’ll make an exception if the included VPN or password manager can go toe-to-toe with our top picks in those categories.

 Instead, we’re looking at features such as a file shredder, parental control and a secure browser.
 Most antiviruses secure your current browser, but we’re looking for an additional application that protects online payments, blocks ads and keeps cookies cleared.

 Outside of that, features are product specific.
-Bitdefender includes profiles for tuning scans, for example, and AVG includes a free trial of its TuneUp software to clear the waste on your machine.
+Bitdefender Antivirus includes profiles for tuning scans, for example, and AVG includes a free trial of its TuneUp software to clear the waste on your machine.
 Features like these help make certain antiviruses stand out from the others and will be used as tiebreakers for products with similar feature sets.